catalinac3/surprise/README.md

 # surprise
-Our surprise project
+This project is though as a birthday surprise.

-The Edaman API https://developer.edamam.com/edamam-recipe-api is used to retrieve recipies information.
+It uses the Edaman API https://developer.edamam.com/edamam-recipe-api to retrieve recipies information.
 The site accepts 10 calls/min.

 The background vector created by rawpixel.com - www.freepik.com